 |Sl.
 No.||Asset Classification||Actual Cost of Assets|

-|1||Asset used for scientific research||The actual cost of assets would be the cost of assets reduced by the deduction already claimed under section 35|
+|1||Asset used for scientific research||The actual cost of assets would be the cost of assets reduced by the deduction already claimed under Section 35.|

-|2||Asset acquired by Gift or Inheritance||Actual cost of such assets would be the cost of assets to the previous owner reduced by any depreciation claimed by the previous owner|
+|2||Asset acquired by gift or inheritance||The actual cost of such assets would be the cost of assets to the previous owner reduced by any depreciation claimed by the previous owner.|

-|4||Building already used for personal purposes||Actual cost of assets would be actual cost of the assets reduced by the depreciation that would have been allowed had the building been used for the business purposes|
+|4||The building is already used for personal purposes||The actual cost of assets would be actual cost of the assets reduced by the depreciation that would have been allowed had the building been used for business purposes.|

-|5||Asset acquired from holding/subsidiary business||If both the companies are Indian Company, then the actual cost of assets would be the cost net of depreciation|
+|5||Asset acquired from holding/subsidiary business||If both the companies are Indian companies, then the actual cost of assets would be the cost net of depreciation.|

-|6||Assets acquired on amalgamation||If the amalgamated company is an Indian Company, then the actual cost of assets would be cost net of depreciation.
-It will be the same value as the amalgamating company would have continued|
+|6||Assets acquired on an amalgamation||If the amalgamated company is an Indian company, then the actual cost of assets would be the cost net of depreciation.
+It will be the same value as the amalgamating company would have continued.|

-|7||Assets acquired by de-merger||If the resulting company is an Indian Company, then the actual cost of assets would be cost net of depreciation.
-It will be same value as the de-merged company would have continued|
+|7||Assets acquired by de-merger||If the resulting company is an Indian company, then the actual cost of assets would be the cost net of depreciation.
+It will be the same value as the de-merged company would have continued.|

-|9||Subsidy received on asset or part thereof||Actual cost will not include the part of asset on which the subsidy is being given by Central or state government or any authority|
+|9||Subsidy received on an asset or part thereof||Actual cost will not include the part of the asset on which the subsidy is being given by the Central or state government or any authority.|

-|10||Asset eligible for deduction u/s 35AD||Actual cost will be NIL|
+|10||The asset is eligible for deduction u/s 35AD||Actual cost will be NIL|

 Depreciation has to be first deducted from the income chargeable to tax under the head “Profit and loss of business and profession”.
-If the depreciation is not fully adjusted with such income chargeable to tax in the current period, then the remaining unabsorbed portion will be carried off to the next year and would be deemed as the part of depreciation for that year.
+If the depreciation is not fully adjusted with such income chargeable to tax in the current period, then the remaining unabsorbed portion will be carried off to the next year and would be deemed as part of depreciation for that year.
 In the case of set-off, the following order should always be followed: